galaxyproject/training-material/topics/climate/tutorials/ocean-variables/tutorial.md

 > ![Image in the middle pannel of the map](../../images/ocean_var/galaxy_output.png) {: .hands_on}

-# DIVAnd : Data-Interpolating Variational Analysis in n dimensions
+# DIVAnd: Data-Interpolating Variational Analysis in n dimensions

 > <tip-title>Check Datatype</tip-title>
 > Go to your output 'data_from_Eutrophication_Med_profiles_2022_unrestricted'